Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 This created the framework for a stronger central government, but early political leaders — such as Alexander Hamilton — knew the government needed to take action to make the words in the Constitution come to life; creating the central authority they felt the nation needed.

-But being a numbers man (as a banker by trade), Hamilton also knew this meant addressing the nation’s finances.
+But being a numbers man (as a banker by trade), Alexander Hamilton also knew this meant addressing the nation’s finances.
 The Revolution had put the states into crippling debt, and getting people to support a strong central government meant showing them how such an institution could support their state governments and those with the right to vote — which really only included, at this point in time, White landowning men.

-So, as Secretary of the Treasury, Hamilton presented a plan to Congress in which the federal government would assume all the debt of the states, and he proposed paying for all of this by implementing a few key taxes.
+So, as Secretary of the Treasury, Alexander Hamilton presented a plan to Congress in which the federal government would assume all the debt of the states, and he proposed paying for all of this by implementing a few key taxes.
 One of them was a direct tax on distilled spirits — a law that eventually became known as the Whiskey Tax.

 Doing this would free state governments up to focus on strengthening their societies while also making the federal government more relevant and powerful than ever before.

-Hamilton did know this tax would be unpopular in many areas, but he also knew it would be well-received in the parts of the country he considered to be the most politically important.
+Alexander Hamilton did know this excise tax would be unpopular in many areas, but he also knew it would be well-received in the parts of the country he considered to be the most politically important.
 And, in many ways, he was right on both accounts.

 It’s probable that this understanding is what led him to advocate for the use of force so quickly after the outbreak of the Whiskey Rebellion.
-He viewed sending the military to assert the authority of the federal government as a necessary inevitability, and therefore advised Washington not to wait — counsel the president didn’t heed until years later.
+He viewed sending the military to assert the authority of the federal government as a necessary inevitability, and therefore advised George Washington not to wait — counsel the president didn’t heed until years later.

 So, once again, the Western people got it spot on.
 The people from the East wanted to impose a strong government that they controlled onto the people of the West.